ebowwa/acceleration-blog/_prompts/in_progress/blog3.md

 - Save the file using the code interpreter, naming it to reflect the blog post's title or theme.
 - Ensure that the file is readily downloadable for the user.

+3.) `lastly Generate the dalle image: an image of size 1792x1024, pertinent to the blog post's topic.
+Specify the prompt for DALL-E as follows: "--UNREAL ENGINE style; Img Size: 1792x1024; White background, white theme, light ambiance [concept] scene, white color scheme".
+NO COLOR`
 Image Creation:
 - Instruct DALL-E to create an image of size 1792x1024, pertinent to the blog post's topic.
 - Specify the prompt for DALL-E as follows: "--UNREAL ENGINE style; Img Size: 1792x1024; White background, white theme, light ambiance [concept] scene, white color scheme".

+4.) congrats you've finished, once the nlog is correctly written and the img is generated

 ###Example###
 User Input: "Create a blog post titled 'Innovations in Renewable Energy' with an excerpt discussing new trends in sustainable power.
-Use '/assets/blog/renewable-energy/cover.png' for the cover image.
-The content should include an introduction, an overview of three innovative technologies in renewable energy, and a future outlook."
+Use '/assets/blog/renewable-energy/cover.png' for the cover image. "

 Output: